JessWhite88/InteractiveStoryGame_GWC2024/README.md

 5. **Create a Pull Request:**
    Go to the GitHub repository and create a pull request to merge your changes into the main branch.

-### No-Code Pathway

-You can contribute to this project by designing more scenes, adding visuals, and improving the interactivity.
-Follow these steps to contribute:

-1. **Duplicate the Figma Project:**
-   - Duplicate the existing Figma project to make your changes.

 ## Example Code